Arlo Pro 3 Review

 - 180 Degree diagonal field of view - See more with a wider angle lens that has auto image correction reducing the fish eye effect

-- Enhanced night vision - See what’s lurking with color night vision allowing you to see video in color rather than traditional black and white
+- Enhanced night vision - See what’s lurking with color night vision allowing to see video in color rather than traditional black and white

 - Integrated spotlight - Light up the night using Arlo Ultra’s integrated spotlight